-It is expected that after graduation, the former students of the Eric and Charmaine Mabuza Foundation (“Eric and Charmaine Mabuza Foundation Foundation”), will join the Eric and Charmaine Mabuza Foundation Foundations alumni and provide the same opportunity to another student.
-Metaphorically speaking the Eric and Charmaine Mabuza Foundation Foundation resonates with a plough-back initiative:
+It is expected that after graduation, the former students of the Eric and Charmaine Mabuza Foundation ("Eric and Charmaine Mabuza Foundation"), will join the Eric and Charmaine Mabuza Foundation's alumni and provide the same opportunity to another student.
+Metaphorically speaking the Eric and Charmaine Mabuza Foundation resonates with a plough-back initiative:

 Recruiting learners who understand their social and economic circumstances and display the tenacity through a proven track record of excellent academic results for their entire school career.

 Ongoing Academic Support and informative job market preparatory sessions.

 Selected candidates are contracted to motivate and instill a learning culture at their previous secondary schools.
 During their holidays they have to tutor and mentor a student from their previous high school (a big brother initiative).
 Once students graduate they are expected to join the Eric and Charmaine Mabuza Foundation's alumni and provide a similar opportunity to other learners.